-While dry macular degeneration cannot be cured, there are therapies and supplements that can your doctor can recommend to lower the risk of developing advanced AMD.
+While dry macular degeneration cannot be cured, there are therapies and supplements that your doctor can recommend to lower the risk of developing advanced AMD.
 Your doctor may address this disease with nutritional therapy.
 Eating a healthy diet high in antioxidants can help support macular cells.
 In addition to nutritional therapy, your doctor may also suggest taking vitamin supplements to further support macular cell structure and function.
 These vitamin supplements have shown to lower risk of advanced dry macular degeneration and reduce risk of vision loss.

 In other studies, Lutein and Zeaxanthin, which is a carotenoid plant substance that is found in the macular pigment, have also been linked to decreasing the risk of developing dry macular degeneration in the non-advanced form.
 These substances can be found naturally in dark green leafy vegetables or in dietary supplements.
 Northeast Ohio Eye Surgeons advise a dilated eye examination and discussion with your eye doctor before choosing a dietary supplement to help identify your risk characteristics.
 Your family physician should also be contacted to ensure these supplements would not interfere with other medications or systemic conditions you may have.

 Here is a sample of the contents in the eye vitamins, also called the AREDS formulation.
 The most recent formulation is called AREDS2, which does not contain beta-carotene, formerly linked to increased risk of lung cancer in smokers.
 AREDs2 contains lutein or zeaxanthin.

 Treatment of Wet Macular Degeneration